donvoorhies/oap/README.md

 Changelog:
+1.0.8 : May 5th, 2023
+Remove all code pertaining to the CSS "Above The Fold" and the CSS-defering (for now) Updated CDN-URLS and their respective SRI-hashes to updated jQuery-libraries Code cleaned up, refactored and (slightly) restructured

 1.0.7 : November 5th, 2022

 Updated CDN-URLS and their respective SRI-hashes to updated jQuery-libraries and corrected a few minor typos in the comments